carbonsam/config/README.md

 # Config :hammer_and_wrench:

-Configuration files and setup instructions for my tool preferences.
+Configuration files and setup instructions for my terminal setup and preferences.

 ## Tools